scandum/quadsort/README.md

                   ↓ merge ↓
 swap memory ┌──────────────────┐
             └──────────────────┘
                   ↓ copy ↓
 main memory ┌──────────────────┐
             └──────────────────┘
 ```
 This doubles the amount of moves and we can fix this by merging 4 blocks at once
-using a ping pong merge like so:
+using a ping-pong merge like so:
 ```
 main memory ┌────────┐┌────────┐┌────────┐┌────────┐
             └────────┘└────────┘└────────┘└────────┘
                   ↓ merge ↓           ↓ merge ↓
 swap memory ┌──────────────────┐┌──────────────────┐
             └──────────────────┘└──────────────────┘
                             ↓ merge ↓
 main memory ┌──────────────────────────────────────┐
             └──────────────────────────────────────┘
 ```